809: I Was a Teenage Werewolf

 It’s really Martin Landau in disguise.

-Martin Landau is an actor who has appeared in more than a hundred movies and television shows.
+Martin Landau (1928-2017) was an actor who appeared in more than a hundred movies and television shows.
 From 1966-1969 he played disguise artist Rollin Hand on the TV show Mission: Impossible.

 Boy, Dennis the Menace’s later years didn’t go too well.